borges2/OmniStack8/README.md

 OmniStack8 week held on 2019-09-30
 ## Tindev
 ## What is the project
 Tindev is an application similar to Tinder, created to find other developers who work on the same stack or share the same experiences.
-The developers will be searched through GitHub user and registered in the application's database if they do not exist.
+The developers will be searched through the GitHub user and registered in the application's database as: name, avatar and description, if they do not exist.
 ## Main features
 ## - Login
 This screen is responsible for controlling the user's access to the system, it is the first that is displayed.
-Inform your GitHub user to have access to all registered users.
+Inform a valid GitHub user to have access to all registered users.
 If it is the first time you are logging in, it will be registered and stored in the database.
 ## Web app
 <p align="center">
   <img width="600" height="300" src="https://github.com/borges2/OmniStack8/blob/master/image/LoginWeb.png">